robmhoward/ExcelJsDocumentation/resources/tablecolumn.md

 Parameter       | Type  | Description
 --------------- | ------ | ------------
- `param`| String or Number | Column index (zero indexed) or column name of the column that you wish to get.
+ `param`| String or Number | Column index (Zero-indexed) or column name of the column that you wish to get.

 #### Returns